muquit/go-xbuild-go/README.md

 * Copy the token.
 You will not see it again
 * Save the token in a secure way

-Look at VERSION file, use tat as release tag.
+Look at VERSION file, use that as release tag.

 Then run: